-Christ came not only to give us salvation but through His life, demonstrated how we should be living our lives.
+Christ came not only to give us salvation but through His life, to demonstrate how we should be living our lives.
 The four canonical gospels in the Bible record His teachings about what we should value in our lives.
 In Luke 12:31, Jesus desires for us to discover life’s true meaning by pursuing His kingdom first before anything else.
 The previous verses (Luke 12:22-23) also mentioned that life is more than food to eat and clothes to wear.

 Although these things are essential, the meaning of life is more than the pursuit of the things of this world.
 Going back to verse 31, He tells us that these things will follow if we just put His Kingdom first on top of our priority list.
 He also said in John 10:10 that He came so we could live our lives abundantly and to the full.
 That’s how much value God puts in us.

 The Purpose of Life – He gave us the reason for living.

 Before Christ went back to heaven, Jesus left His disciples with a command to go and proclaim the gospel to every nation (Mark 16:15).
 He came for us to have hope and abundant life; furthermore, He wants us to pass this on to others.
-The hope that we have in Him is not only for us to consume but also for us to share with others so they, too, can experience it.
+The hope that we have in Him is not only for us to consume.
+It also allows us to share with others so they, too, can experience it.

 And to be effective in doing this, our lives must reflect Christ for others to recognize that we are His followers.
-1 Corinthians 8:6 tells us that everything came from the Father, and we live for Him.
+1 Corinthians 8:6 tells us everything came from the Father, and we live for Him.
 The verse also says that there is only one Lord who is Jesus Christ, and everything was made through Him, and we have life through Him as well.
 As Jesus exemplified in His life, our purpose is to love God and others as He does.